 (g) If an individual requests a contested case hearing within 30 days of receiving notice under paragraph (f), the board shall initiate a contested case hearing according to chapter 14.
 The administrative law judge shall issue a report and recommendation within 30 days after the closing of the contested case hearing record.
 The board shall issue a final order within 30 days after receipt of the administrative law judge's report.

 Subd.
 7. Renewal. (a) Before the expiration date of certification, an applicant for renewal of certification as an EMT shall:

 (2) take the United States Department of Transportation EMT refresher course and successfully pass the practical skills test portion of the course, or successfully complete 48 hours of continuing education in EMT programs that are consistent with the United States Department of Transportation National Standard Curriculum or its equivalent as approved by the board or as approved by the licensee's medical director and pass a practical skills test approved by the board and administered by a training program approved by the board.
-The cardiopulmonary resuscitation course and practical skills test may be included as part of the refresher course or continuing education renewal requirements.
 Twenty-four of the 48 hours must include at least four hours of instruction in each of the following six categories:

 (i) airway management and resuscitation procedures;

 (iii) human anatomy and physiology, patient assessment, and medical emergencies;